gregsaun/prusa_i3_bear_upgrade/README.md

 New and improved features in Bear Upgrade 2.1:
   * Single frame for all Prusa versions (same frame as Full Bear 2.0 MK3)
   * New stiffer Y axis with tensioner.
+  * New stiffer Z axis.
   * Reduce Y axis stepper noise for MK3(S).
   * Improve Y axis homing accuracy for MK3(S).
+  * Improve Z axis alignment and assembly.
   * Easier assembly of printed parts.
-  * Support all Pruss PSU.
+  * Support all Prusa PSU.
+  * Shorter LCD supports.
+  * Nicer and stronger end caps.
   * Stiffer mounts for Rambo Mini/Einsy cover.
   * Compatible with E3D Gates idlers as well as 9mm belt.